john-thuo1/ChatServerImplementation/README.md

 6. To test with multiple clients, open another terminal and cd into Question2_Solution directory and run instruction 5
 7. Proceed to enter your name and whichever texts you want to input.

+# Output Screenshots

+Each question has its output screenshots in the screenshots folder.